Gergely Gulyás

 Gergely Gulyás (born 21 September 1981) is a Hungarian jurist, politician, the current Minister of the Prime Minister's Office since 2018.
-He is a member of the Fidesz and has been member of the National Assembly (MP) since 2010.
+He is a member of the Fidesz party and has been a member of the National Assembly (MP) since 2010.

 Political career

 Gulyás was first elected to the Országház in 2010.

-Gulyás was a deputy chairman of the Committee for Human Rights, Minorities, Civic and Religious Affairs of the Hungarian Parliament. and participated in formulation of the new constitution of Hungary in 2011 that was seen controversial by the political powers in opposition.
+Gulyás was a deputy chairman of the Committee for Human Rights, Minorities, Civic and Religious Affairs of the Hungarian Parliament..
+In 2011, he participated in the formulation of the new Constitution, earning him criticism from the parliamentary opposition at the time.
 After several protests he said that "despite political debates we think it is an important value that for the first time, a freely elected parliament created the Basic Law".

-In October 2011 Gulyás also co-wrote "lex Biszku" bill which aims was to hold people who were responsible for post-1956 reprisals and law-enforcement officials accountable for their inhumane actions.
-He stated during a news conference in October 2011 that the party’s proposal for a solution was constitutional and in line with international law.
+In October 2011 Gulyás co-wrote a bill, "lex Biszku", which aimed to hold citizens and law enforcement officials responsible for reprisals against demonstrators following the unrest of 1956.
+He stated during a news conference in October 2011 that the party's proposal for a solution was constitutional and in line with international law.

 In his second term, Gulyás was appointed Deputy Speaker of the National Assembly responsible for the Legislation on 6 May 2014.

 In his third term which coincided with the Fourth Orbán Government, Gulyás was named Minister of the Prime Minister's Office.

 In the Fifth Orbán Government, Gulyás retained his position.